wenkang-deepblue/Visitimer/PRIVACY.md

 ## 7. Contact Us

-If you have any questions or concerns about this Privacy Policy or the Extension's privacy practices, please contact us by the email provided on the Visitimer page of Chrome Web Store.
+If you have any questions or concerns about this Privacy Policy or the Extension's privacy practices, please open an issue on this GitHub repository: **[Visitimer Issues](https://github.com/wenkang-deepblue/Visitimer/issues)**.